A. J. Potter: Life and career

 Potter had already started composing chamber and vocal music before the war.
 Now, established in Dublin, he chose the orchestra as his principal means of expression.
 His early pieces, such as Rhapsody under a High Sky and Overture to a Kitchen Comedy, showed that Potter had absorbed Vaughan Williams' pastoral style and his love of folk music.
 In 1952, both pieces were awarded Radio Éireann's "Carolan Prize" for orchestral composition by the adjudicator Arnold Bax.
 A year later Potter repeated this success when his Concerto da Chiesa, a concerto for piano and orchestra, also won the Carolan Prize.

-In 1955 Potter was appointed Professor of Composition at the Royal Irish Academy of Music, where he became an effective administrator and inspiring teacher.
+In 1955 Potter was appointed Professor of Composition at the Royal Irish Academy of Music, where he became an effective administrator and teacher.

 In the 1960s, Potter turned to ballet, writing four orchestral scores for the Cork Ballet company.
 The first of these, Careless Love, became the composer's own favourite of all his compositions.
 Several years later, following a successful battle with alcoholism, he wrote what some regard as his magnum opus, Sinfonia "de Profundis" (1969).
 The première was given at the Gaiety Theatre, Dublin on 23 March 1969 in a performance by the RTÉ Symphony Orchestra under the baton of Albert Rosen.
 The Irish Times referred to the concert as a "major national event".
 In December 1969, Potter received a Jacob's Award for the composition.

 Potter's last substantial work, an opera entitled The Wedding, received its first public performance in Dublin in 1981, almost a year after the composer's death.

+In 1984, some of his music was used in the RTÉ television series Caught in a Free State, notably his arrangements of Finnegan’s Wake and Rosc Catha na Mumhan.